 The main activity of the subsidiary is trading cement exported from Antea Cement through a rented terminal in Ortona, Italy.
-The company sells the cement exported from Albania to the Italian Market and its main revenues are derived from this activity.
+The company sells the cement exported from Albania to the Italian market and its main revenues are derived from this activity.

-The below information is provided in compliance with the previsions of and requirements of the law on Accounting and Financial reporting No 25/2018 Dated 10.05.2018.
+The following information is provided in compliance with the previsions of and requirements of the law "On Accounting and Financial Statements" No 25/2018 Dated 10.05.2018.